 The actual task of preparing a budget is easy.
 The hard part will be the tug-of-war you and your significant other have over the bills.
 Both of you must compromise if you want your family budget to work.
-For example, you may need to give up some of your daily lunches downtown with the boys.
-She may need to cut back a little on her nail and beauty treatments.
+For example, you may need to give up some of your daily lunches.
+She may need to cut back a little on her monthly book buying.
 Whatever the case, discretionary spending is often the place you start when preparing a simple family budget.

 Get out copies of each of your pay stubs.
 Add your net salaries together to determine how much money you each earn each month.
 Add any additional income that you regularly earn every month.
 Write your monthly income figure at the top of your notepad.